-2. It is anticipated that all students will progress to Upper Sixth.
-However, if a student is significantly underachieving in the Lower Sixth Year then a meeting will be arranged with Mrs McCluggage as Head of Sixth Form and/or Ms Davison, the Senior Vice-Principal to discuss and identify alternative pathways of progression.
+- 2. The College also offers the following courses which are modular and are equivalent to one A Level: BTEC in Travel and Tourism and a BTEC in Sport. - 3.
+It is anticipated that all students will progress to Upper Sixth.
+However, if a student fails to achieve at least a Grade D in their AS examination or equivalent internal assessment then a meeting will be arranged with Mrs McCluggage as Head of Sixth Form and/or Mrs Reid, the Vice-Principal, to discuss and identify alternative pathways of progression.